 The second-year research project is intended to make sure that you get an early start on research.
 It might be the sort of thing that leads to your doctoral dissertation, or it might not.
 Students present their second-year research projects at a Department-wide “Second-Year Research Poster Session,” which is held in mid-May of every year.

 Students must prepare a written paper describing their research, either as a master's thesis or in a format (e.g., "APA style") suitable for eventual journal publication.
 A first draft is fine, but the draft must be complete, including an abstract, introduction, method section, results with appropriate tables and graphs, discussion, and reference list.
 The draft manuscript must be read and approved by your advisor and your area’s Graduate Advisor by the last day of classes in the Fall Semester of your third year of graduate study.
 If your paper is publication-quality, your Qualifying Examination committee may agree to substitute it for one of the three written QE questions.

 When should I take the Qualifying Examination?

-If this is not accomplished, the area Graduate Advisor may assign a committee and a date for the examination.
+If this is not accomplished, the respective Area Head may assign a committee and a date for the examination.
 Students who do not appear for their orals will automatically fail.

 There is a tendency among students to view the Qualifying Exam (QE) as some kind of make-or-break exercise, which you are not ready for unless you know everything.
 This is not true.
 If you have been paying attention in your proseminars and other basic courses, attending your area colloquia, and keeping up with your chosen field, the QE should present no problem.
 Do a good job, but do not obsess.
 Just do it.